 The unaudited condensed consolidated financial statements and related disclosures have been prepared with the presumption that users of the unaudited condensed consolidated financial statements have read or have access to the audited consolidated financial statements for the preceding fiscal year.
-Accordingly, these unaudited condensed consolidated financial statements should be read in conjunction with the Company's Form 10-K, which was filed with the United States Securities and Exchange Commission, or SEC, on March 16, 2015, from which the Company derived the balance sheet data at December 31, 2014.
+Accordingly, these unaudited condensed consolidated financial statements should be read in conjunction with the Company's Form 10-K, which was filed with the United States Securities and Exchange Commission ("SEC") on March 16, 2015 and amended on April 30, 2015, from which the Company derived the balance sheet data at December 31, 2014.

-The Company's unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiaries: Innmune Limited, Coronado SO, Cyprium Inc., Altamira Bio Inc., JMC, CB Securities Corporation, Avenue, Checkpoint, Mustang and Helocyte.
+The Company's unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiaries: Innmune Limited, Coronado SO, Cyprium Therapeutics, Inc., Escala, JMC, CB Securities Corporation, Avenue, Checkpoint, Mustang and Helocyte.
 All intercompany balances and transactions have been eliminated.